BitBadges/.github/profile/README.md

 **The most feature-rich tokenization standard ever built — exclusively available as a Cosmos SDK module.**

 Enterprise-grade tokenization with 20+ compliance primitives, protocol-level enforcement, and full EVM compatibility.
 No smart contracts required.
 No per-project audits.
+Tokenize annything directly in-site in 60 seconds.

 ## Key Capabilities